Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 3 Find inspiration in stories with similar themes

-If you aren’t quite sure how to execute the devices that communicate your theme, read or watch works with similar themes.
-Take note of how these authors and directors communicated their works’ themes and think about ways you can similarly use devices in your own work.
+If you aren’t quite sure how to convey your theme, read or watch works with similar themes.
+Take note of how these authors and directors communicated their themes, and think about ways to use devices similarly in your work.

 Theme FAQs